Agribusiness nervous as WHO cancer unit analyzes popular pesticide

 Many believe the same could happen for 2,4-D.

-"I do think they are going to upgrade 2,4-D," said Michael Hansen, a senior scientist at Consumers Union who has served on an advisory committee of the U.S. Department of Agriculture as well as an expert on WHO consultation projects.
+"I do think they are going to upgrade 2,4-D," said Michael Hansen, a senior scientist at Consumers Union who has served on an advisory committee of the U.S. Department of Agriculture as well as a WHO consultation project.

 "There is just as strong, or even a stronger case (for links to cancer), on 2,4-D than there was for glyphosate," he said.